selwynsimsek/clasp-openvr/README.markdown

-# Clasp-Openvr - Clasp Common Lisp bindings for the OpenVR library
+# clasp-openvr - Clasp Common Lisp bindings for the OpenVR library

 [OpenVR](https://github.com/ValveSoftware/openvr) is a C++ API that allows one to address underlying VR hardware without using a vendor specific API.
 This library exposes OpenVR to [Clasp Common Lisp](https://github.com/clasp-developers/clasp), a Common Lisp implementation designed with C++ interoperation in mind.